GSA/Section508.gov/_pages/videos/2020-10-04-test-sw-web-andi-18.md

 exclude-changelog: true
 ---

-In Module: 18 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, understand how to use the ANDI _Structures_ module to locate and inspect newly revealed content changes so that a notification of changes to these items is available to [user agents][1] (i.e. browsers, assistive technology, software), including assistive technologies.
+In Module 18 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, understand how to use the ANDI _Structures_ module to locate and inspect newly revealed content changes so that a notification of changes to these items is available to [user agents][1] (i.e. browsers, assistive technology, software), including assistive technologies.

 <video controls="controls" poster="{{site.baseurl}}/assets/images/thumbnails/training-video-andi-poster.jpg" data-vscid="3qesx4ovd" style="width:100%"><source src="https://assets.section508.gov/assets/videos/training-video-andi-18-oc.mp4" type="video/mp4"></video>